LitSignal/site-policy/README.md

 ## The official legal disclaimer part:

 - The information in this repository is for informational purposes only and is not intended to convey or constitute legal advice.
-It is not intended as a solicitation, and your use of this information does not create an attorney-client relationship between you and GitHub.
-GitHub is not a law firm.
+It is not intended as a solicitation, and your use of this information does not create an attorney-client relationship between you and Litsignal.
+Litsignal is not a law firm.
 (You know that, though, right?)
 - These policies and procedures may not suit your organization's needs.
 Please consult a lawyer if you want to adopt these policies for your own uses.